Genealogical Data

 • Obits & Death Notices [Searchable Database]

 Death notices are perfunctory, not more than "name, rank, and serial number", and were usually published as a free service of the newspapers.
 Obituaries, however, are gold mines of information, commonly identifying relatives, sometimes previous marital relations, employment, volunteer achievement, and, best of all, there may be anecdotes about interesting aspects of personality or quirky behaviour.
 We maintain an index of some 234,000 obituaries for the period 1961 to 1998, and have been connecting scanned newspaper clippings, with about 40,000 matched at present.
 We would like to extend the index and clipping scans back to 1900.
 Given the length of many people's lives, this would pick up a lot of the people who were born after 1850.
+In 2023, we obtained 70,000 obituary transcriptions from the Roberta Joudrey Collection.
+They needed some cleaning, but we uploaded 10,000 records in December, 2023 to our Obits & Death Notices" database, and a further 10,000 records in April, 2024.
+Work is ongoing, and further increments will be uploaded when they are completed.

 • Cemetery Records [Searchable Database]